-Statins clearly reduce LDL, but they carry with them other effects that may be more relevant to reducing CHD risk than their impact on LDL levels.
-It's like thinking that if we can stop gray hair, we can stop aging.
-Gray hair is a symptom of aging, but not likely a cause.
+Statins clearly reduce LDL, but they carry with them other effects that may be more relevant to reducing CHD risk than reducing LDL levels.
+It's like trying to stop aging by stopping hair from turning gray.
+Gray hair is a symptom of aging, but not necessarily part of the cause.
 Similarly, LDL may be a symptom of CHD risk, but NOT likely a cause.

 However, as I make clear below, I don't think high LDL is necessarily a symptom of high CHD risk.